GautamaB/Tic-Tac-Toe/README.md

 5. If you want to see the projet in your browser : double clic on the file index.html in the folder Tic-Tac-Toe.

-6. For add and modify the code create a new branch: `git checkout -b <branchName>`
+6. For add and modify the code create a new branch : `git checkout -b <branchName>`

 7.  for updates the remote refs using local refs : `git push origin <branchName>`